PaPa31/hm/docs/new-disk/partitioning-new-disk.md

 list volume
 exit
 ```
-and reenter to windows insatll proccess.
+and enter to the windows install process again.
 Your partition be signed as a system type.

 ### Edit Partition in cmd